svitlanaf/React-blog/README.md

 - _User avatar is not rounded on upload._
 - _"Like" component doesn't do pretty much anything yet._
-- \_Added blogs and posts are not sorted by date yet.
+- _Added blogs and posts are not sorted by date yet.
+- _Edit blog shows new blog form._

 ## Support and contact details